MosGeo/ElasticMudrock/README.md

 - DGSA: for senstivity analysis (https://github.com/SCRFpublic/DGSA)

 ## More information
-Please contact me for more information and suggestions
+Please contact me for more information and suggestions.